-A calibrated, working RF Monitor must be worn by all personnel accessing any BT Tower and is also recommended for roof access works.
-The device must be worn around chest height on the user.
+A calibrated, working RF Monitor must be worn by all personnel accessing any BT Tower and or for roof access works.
+The device must be worn between chest and waist height on the user.
 Personnel must also be able to demonstrate the required understanding and its correct usage when asked.

 Contractors must ensure that they have their own rescue kit on site and are familiar and competent in its use and deployment.
-Equipment in the kit must be properly inspected and suitably marked for man lifting only.
-A rescue plan must be discussed and agreed with the BT Clerk Of Works before climbing commences.
-Any plan must also take into consideration the need to rescue the BT Clerk Of Works so the contractor needs to ensure enough suitable equipment is available to carry out a rescue.
-In some cases if the BT representative is not fully comfortable with personnel's understanding of rescues after discussions, they can request that the contractor demonstrates the equipment's usage to ensure competence.
+Equipment in the kit must be properly inspected and suitably marked.
+A rescue plan must be discussed and agreed with the BT Representative before climbing commences.
+Any plan must also take into consideration the need to rescue the BT Representative if they are an authorised climber so the contractor needs to ensure enough suitable equipment is available to carry out a rescue.
+In some cases if the BT Representative is not fully comfortable with personnel's understanding of rescues after discussions, all work must stop and contact the RCLO.